 - One project from Bryn Mawr will be chosen each year to receive this funding award through an on-campus process overseen by the Davis Projects for Peace Bryn Mawr College Selection Committee.

-Students with specific queries may direct them to Ellie Esmond (LILAC/CPD) as communication between students writing proposals and the Davis UWC Scholars office is prohibited.
+Students with specific queries may direct them to Ellie Esmond (Career and Civic Engagement Center) as communication between students writing proposals and the Davis UWC Scholars office is prohibited.

 How to Apply